 Dr. Bernard Bull posts a list of textbook alternatives, many of which our students are already using, at Five Technologies / Movements that Will Turn Textbooks into Antiques posted at Etale – Life in the Digital World.

-Pinyo shares with us how scary it is that so many young teens can’t wait to get a credit card so they’ll creditcardbe “financially free!”
+Pinyo shares with us how scary it is that so many young teens can’t wait to get a credit card so they’ll be “financially free!”
 Check out his concerns at A Credit Card Is Not Your Ticket To Financial Freedom posted at Moolanomy Personal Finance.

 Want to learn to speak Spanish?
 For free?
 Check out Elburi’s videos at Introducing “la rana video blogs”.Learn Spanish vocabulary through our Videoblogs. – Spanish conversation CLUB posted at El buri.